VityaSchel/sofastgaybrowser/README.md

 <details>
   <summary>I'm legally allowed to watch adult videos in my region at my age and I won't use this software to infringe copyright</summary>

   Download it from [releases page](https://github.com/VityaSchel/sofastgaybrowser/releases) and run it.
 Only version for macOS is supported.
-Please use Tauri instructions to build versions for other OSes.
+Please use Electron instructions to build versions for other OSes.
 </details>

 ## Developing

-Install everything for Tauri (including Rust, Node.js, etc.) and run `npm run tauri dev` to start the app.
+Install everything for Electron (Node.js, Vite etc.) and run `npm run dev` to start the app.

-Make sure to run `pkg package.json --output src-tauri/binaries/app` first to compile the binary for node.js first time.
+## Why not Tauri?

+This project was initialized as a Tauri app, but later I moved it to Electron, because Tauri is just too hard to setup to use it with Node.js sidecar as a bundled binary.
+You are welcome to submit a PR with a working crossplatforming Tauri version of this app though!

+## License

+[MIT](./LICENSE.md) if you really care about porn-browsers licenses